DavidYKay/davidykay.github.io/_posts/2015-11-23-How-Should-I-Structure-My-First-Android-App.md

 </manifest>
 ```

 OK, that should get you going.
 Let me know if you have more questions.
-Hope this helps!
+Hope this was helpful!

+If it was, keep an eye out for my upcoming Android programming tutorial, titled, [Learn Enough Android to Be Dangerous](http://www.learnenough.com/android-tutorial).